Gene genealogies in haploid populations evolving according to sweepstakes reproduction: Results

 It has been pointed out that increasing sample size may affect the site-frequency spectrum when the sample is from a finite population evolving according to the Wright-Fisher model (and so cause deviations from the one predicted by the Kingman coalescent), in particular when the sample size exceeds the effective size $1/c_{N}$ \citep{WT2003,BCS2014,Melfi2018b,Melfi2018}.
 We compare $\overline \varrho_{i}^{N}(n)$ and $\overline \varrho_{i}(n)$ for different sample sizes to investigate if there is any noticeable effect of increasing sample size.
 Recalling that $ C_{\kappa}^{N} c_{N} \overset{c}{\sim} 1 $ (recall \eqref{eq:CNmap}) we conjecture it is not surprising to see little effect of increasing sample size when $\overline \varrho_{i}^{N}(n)$ and $\overline \varrho_{i}(n)$ otherwise broadly agree (e.g.\ Figures~\ref{fig:strjalNe3KBC} and \ref{fig:strjalNe3KBF}).
+Further graphs are in Figure~\ref{fig:deltanullBetaERiNaddA} in Appendix~\ref{sec:sampl-discr-trees}.